hekonsek/check-depz/readme.md

-# check-dependencies - Easy outdated dependencies check for Python projects
+# check-dependencies: Easy outdated dependencies check for Python projects

 Project `check-dependencies` is a simple command line tool to easily check if your Python project contains too many outdated dependencies.